Park Center Senior High School: School overview

 The NWSISD is a consortium of seven districts in the northwest suburban area of Minneapolis which has been formed to promote integration and eliminate racial isolation of students in these districts.
 By creating magnet schools in IB, math & science, and in the arts the NWSISD has begun to bring students of diverse backgrounds together in programs based on academic excellence.

-PCSCH students come from about 20 different countries and speak roughly 35 different languages.
-Demographic information lists the student population as 36.3% Black, 33.5% Asian, 19.8% White, 9.6% Hispanic, and 0.9% are American Indian.
-The student population has 1,361 total students.
+PCSH students come from about 20 different countries and speak roughly 35 different languages.
+Demographic information lists the student population as 36.0% Black, 31.5% Asian, 9.9% White, 16.2% Hispanic, and 1.3% are American Indian as of data from the Minnesota Department of Education in February 2024.
+The student population has 1,991 total students.

 Departments: Arts, Business Education, Career and Technology Education, Cooperative Education, EL Department, Family & Consumer Science, Individuals & Societies(Social Studies), Language and Literature (English), Language Acquisition(Spanish, French, Hmong), Mathematics, Music, Physical and Health Education, Sciences, Social Work, Special Education.

 Athletics and activities

 Basketball

+The Pirates Boys’ basketball team won the 2022 MSHSL AAAA state championship.

+The Pirates Boys’ basketball team placed 2nd in the 2023 MSHSL AAAA state championship.

 The Pirates girls' basketball team won the 2014 and 2015 MSHSL AAA state championship.

 Hockey

-The Pirates boys' hockey team won the 2000 MSHSL state championship.
+The Pirates girls' hockey team won the 2000 MSHSL state championship.

-Musical
+Theatre program

+Each Spring, Park Center students perform a musical in the auditorium.
+Recent showings include Big Fish in 2020, Urinetown in 2021, All Shook Up in 2022, SpongeBob SquarePants (musical) in 2023, and Les Miserables in 2024.
+Students in the program are participants across many focuses including acting, technical crew, and pit orchestra.

-Park Center also offers a yearly Musical produced by the school.
+Park Center also performs a yearly fall play.